Actions

 and last updated

-Special counsel Jack Smith has filed motions to dismiss the case against President-elect Donald Trump for his alleged role in the events of January 6, 2021.
-He also filed a motion to dismiss his appeal of the classified documents case that was thrown out.
+Federal Judge Tanya Chutkan has granted the government's motion to dismiss the case against President-elect Donald Trump regarding his alleged role in the events of January 6, 2021.

-Trump was indicted earlier this year on multiple charges in the Jan.
-6 case, including conspiracy to defraud the United States, conspiracy to obstruct an official proceeding, obstruction of and attempt to obstruct an official proceeding and conspiracy against rights.
+Earlier this year, Trump was indicted on multiple charges related to the incident on January 6, 2021, including conspiracy to defraud the United States, conspiracy to obstruct an official proceeding, obstruction of an official proceeding, and conspiracy against rights.

-The case has taken a number of turns.
-First, the Supreme Court ruled that Trump was entitled to some level of immunity for actions he took as president.
-That led to Smith filing a new indictment in August that he believed was in step with the Supreme Court's ruling, claiming Trump was acting as a private citizen, not as president, when he allegedly committed the federal crimes.
-This month, however, the case was served another blow as Trump won the presidential election.
-Department of Justice policy states that a sitting president cannot be prosecuted in a criminal court.
+The case has taken several significant turns.
+Initially, the Supreme Court ruled that Trump was entitled to some level of immunity for actions taken as president.
+In response, Smith filed a new indictment in August, arguing that Trump was acting as a private citizen — not as president — when he allegedly committed the federal crimes.
+However, Trump’s recent victory in the presidential election presented another legal obstacle.
+The Department of Justice's policy states that a sitting president cannot be prosecuted in a criminal court.

 "After careful consideration, the Department has determined that OLC’s (Office of Legal Counsel) prior opinions concerning the Constitution’s prohibition on federal indictment and prosecution of a sitting President apply to this situation and that as a result this prosecution must be dismissed before the defendant is inaugurated," Smith wrote in his court filing.